icecube/OMSim/documentation/extra_doc/0_common.md

 The `OMSimMaterialHandler` class is the core component for creating and modifying materials.
 It provides several key methods:

-- `OMSimMaterialHandler::processMaterial()`: Creates a new material or modifies an existing one based on the data in the input file.
+- `OMSimMaterialHandler::processMaterial`: Creates a new material or modifies an existing one based on the data in the input file.
-- `OMSimMaterialHandler::processSurface()`: Processes and returns an optical surface defined in the input file.
+- `OMSimMaterialHandler::processSurface`: Processes and returns an optical surface defined in the input file.
-- `OMSimMaterialHandler::processExtraProperties()`: Adds additional properties to an existing material.
+- `OMSimMaterialHandler::processExtraProperties`: Adds additional properties to an existing material.
-- `OMSimMaterialHandler::processSpecial(ProcessorFunction p_processor)`: Handles special material types like IceCube ice or scintillators that require custom processing.
+- `OMSimMaterialHandler::processSpecial`: Handles special material types like IceCube ice or scintillators that require custom processing.

 Materials created via this class can be retrieved using Geant4's conventional method `G4Material::GetMaterial`.
 The `OMSimInputData` class also provides a wrapper method `OMSimInputData::getMaterial` to handle default parameters and special "argument materials".